|Delivery Type||Delivery length / details|

 This module builds on the foundations of the first year modules on program design and provides a thorough grounding in the design of data structures and algorithms and gives further insight into object-oriented design.

-2. Program design, abstract data types, stacks, queues and priority queues - approx 5 Lectures.
+2. Basic abstract data types - approx 3 Lectures.

-5. Design Paradigms for Algorithm - approx 6 Lectures
+5. Design Paradigms for Algorithms - approx 4 Lectures

 Minor changes to syllabus and format of workshops based on TuN feedback (implementation of action plan).